Support me by clicking this link to my sponsor, Explore Worldwide. It costs you nothing!

 Charging rent: should you charge your teens and young adults rent?
 63

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-In an era where house prices have gone up, wages have stagnated, and young people are staying in the family home for longer, how do we manage the transition to adulthood whilst our young are still living at home?
+Ask Rachel anything In an era where house prices have gone up, wages have stagnated, and young people are staying in the family home for longer, how do we manage the transition to adulthood whilst our young are still living at home?
 One of the big debates for parents is whether teens and young adults should pay rent.
 So when one of our listeners asked us to talk about it, we thought it would be a great topic for our club.
-It’…
+It’s definitely one to think about well beforehand, because your att..…

 Listen to the Episode